antrea-io/antrea/docs/feature-gates.md

 User should provide a file server with this feature, and store its authentication credential in a Secret.
 Antrea Controller is required to be configured with the permission to read the Secret.

+### L7NetworkPolicy

+`L7NetworkPolicy` enables users to protect their applications by specifying how they are allowed to communicate with others, taking into account application context, providing fine-grained control over the network traffic beyond IP, transport protocol, and port.
+Refer to this [document](antrea-l7-network-policy.md) for more information.

+#### Requirements for this Feature

+This feature is currently only supported for Nodes running Linux, and TX checksum offloading must be disabled.
+Refer to this [document](antrea-l7-network-policy.md#prerequisites) for more information and how it can be configured.